 Lancashire Teaching Hospitals is a smoke-free site.
 Smoking is not permitted anywhere on any of our premises, either inside or outside the buildings.
-Our staff will ask you about your smoking status when you come to hospital and will offer you support and advice about stopping smoking this will include Nicotine Replacement Therapy to help manage your symptoms of withdrawal and the opportunity to speak to a nurse or advisor from the specialist Tobacco and Alcohol Care Team.
+Our staff will ask you about your smoking status when you come to hospital and will offer you support and advice about stopping smoking including Nicotine Replacement Therapy to help manage your symptoms of withdrawal.

-If you want to stop smoking, you can also contact Smokefree Lancashire on Freephone 08081962638
+If you want to stop smoking you can also contact the Quit Squad Freephone 0800 328 6297.

-Please ask a member of staff if you would like help in understanding this information.

-This information can be made available in large print, audio, Braille and in other languages.
+Please ask if you would like help in understanding this information.
+This information can be made available in large print and in other languages.